lacadev/fibcraft-api/README.md

 # FIBCraft [WIP] :pick:
 ### Current status
 Works in Vanilla.
 Can whitelist in real time (yaay!).
 Only missing to configure the Server plugins (that's for another repo tho).
+Also, at some point it should use HTTPS instead of HTTP.
+Maybe add an Nginx container to `docker-compose.yml` and let it handle the SSL certs.
 ## What
 This is a minecraft server for students at FIB!
 That's about it really...
 No wait, there's more.
 So the project is made out of your usually dockerized Minecraft server AAAND a website to, wait for it, register the Minecraft username you we'll use with your FIB email!